Seat Arona review

 Even so, if carrying lots of cargo is something you do regularly, you might want to take a look at the champions of the class – the Ford Puma and Skoda Kamiq.
 They're capable of swallowing up to eight and seven carry-on cases respectively below their parcel shelves.

-A height-adjustable boot floor comes as standard on all Arona trim levels.
-In its highest setting it removes the lip at the boot entrance so there’s no annoying step in the floor of the extended load bay when the rear seats are folded down.
+A height-adjustable boot floor comes as standard on all Arona trim levels; in its highest setting this removes the lip at the boot entrance.

 Buying & owning